jdw-assignment/rpc-proxy/README.md

 ### Autoscaling

 More auto-scaling options can be set up based on different criteria, for example, the number of requests hitting the ALB.
-This ensures that the auto-scaling strategies cater to different conditions and provide optimal performance and cost management.​⬤
+This ensures that the auto-scaling strategies cater to different conditions and provide optimal performance and cost management.​

 #

+### Determine SLIs/SLOs

+Before going to production, it’s essential to determine the SLIs for the service’s performance.
+For example, using tools like Artillery to simulate traffic can help measure response time, error rate, and system throughput.
+This data is crucial for setting accurate SLOs, ensuring the service meets performance and reliability standards.

+Furthermore, with the baseline of the application determined, the team can better establish the right thresholds for alerts and optimize autoscaling and the number of task instances needed.